euro-cordex/tables/README.md

 [![pipeline status](http://git.gerics.de/Lars.Buntemeyer/schedule-test/badges/master/pipeline.svg)](http://git.gerics.de/Lars.Buntemeyer/schedule-test/commits/master)

 A table of Cordex Simulations currently available in the ESGF.
-This table should be updated regularly soon.
+This table is now updated nightly!
 You can convert this table into a more convenient (humand readable) format using, e.g.

 ```python